aibicn/gitone/README.md

 ## Firmware for Download

 From this path: `"./nightlight_mt/docs_3r/firmware"` (including the `bl602` and `bl706` subdirectories), you can download the compiled nightlight bin and the dependent firmware, and directly burn and test them without compiling them yourself.

-## Hardware Scheme for Download

-From this path: `"./nightlight_mt/docs_3r/hardware"`, you can download the hardware implementation schematic, refer to the scheme, and conduct in-depth research against the code.